 Chromecast built-in can wake your TV whenever a device on your network attempts to cast.
 To disable this:

-- Navigate to Settings > Apps > See all apps > Chromecast built-in.
+- Go to Settings > Apps > See all apps > Chromecast built-in.

 - Disable “Let others control your cast media” or toggle the feature off entirely.